-- Detect, prevent and respond to attacks or system failures.
+- Detect, prevent and respond to attacks or system failures; and

-- Tests and monitor the effectiveness of key controls, systems and procedures.
+- Test and monitor the effectiveness of key controls, systems and procedures.

-Unsurprisingly, the SHIELD Act also addresses physical security, secure data transportation and disposal that would ensure that destroyed private information cannot be recovered.
+Unsurprisingly, the SHIELD Act also addresses physical security, secure data transportation, and disposal procedures which ensure that any destroyed private information cannot be recovered.

-What are the cybersecurity requirements under the NYDFS regulations?
+What are the cybersecurity requirements under the NYDFS Regulation?

-The NYDFS cybersecurity regulations mandate each covered entity to establish a cybersecurity policy to preserve confidentiality, integrity and availability of its information systems (NYCRR 500.02 “Cybersecurity Program”).
-Differently to the SHIELD Act, that grants protection only to private information of individuals, the NYDFS regulations impose a holistic protection virtually for all digital systems and data they process, ranging from mobile devices to external cloud storage.
+The NYDFS Cybersecurity Regulation mandates each covered entity to establish a cybersecurity policy to preserve the confidentiality, integrity and availability of its information systems (NYCRR 500.02 “Cybersecurity Program”).
+In contrast to the SHIELD Act, which grants protection only to the private information of individuals, the NYDFS Regulation imposes comprehensive protection for data processed by nearly all digital systems, ranging from mobile devices to external cloud storage.

-All covered entities must possess regularly updated information security policies, approved by a senior manager or the board of directors to address, among other things, data governance and information classification, asset inventory, business continuity and disaster recovery planning, and customer data privacy (NYCRR 500.03 “Cybersecurity Policy”).
-Furthermore, covered entities are required to appoint a Chief Information Security Officer (CISO) tasked to maintain the cybersecurity program and report directly to the board at least annually.
+All covered entities must keep regularly updated information security policies, approved by a senior manager or the board of directors, covering matters such as: data governance and information classification, asset inventory, business continuity and disaster recovery planning, and customer data privacy (NYCRR 500.03 “Cybersecurity Policy”).
+Furthermore, covered entities are required to appoint a Chief Information Security Officer (CISO) tasked with maintaining the cybersecurity program and reporting directly to the board at least annually.

-A special attention is given to regular penetration testing and continuous vulnerability scanning (NYCRR 500.03 “Penetration Testing and Vulnerability Assessments”) that include:
+Special attention is given to regular penetration testing and continuous vulnerability scanning (NYCRR 500.03 “Penetration Testing and Vulnerability Assessments”) and includes:

-- Annual penetration testing of the covered entity’s information systems each year based on identified risks in accordance with the risk assessment; and
+- Annual penetration testing of the covered entity’s information systems based on identified risks, in accordance with the risk assessment; and

 - Bi-annual vulnerability assessments, including any systematic scans or reviews of information systems reasonably designed to identify publicly known cybersecurity vulnerabilities in the covered entity’s information systems based on the risk assessment.